-changing working and contractual patterns: The "contracting out" of service functions by large employers, the growth of franchising and other shifts in the contractual organisation of work further contributed to self-employment growth.
-A particular feature in the UK was the growth of "labouronly" subcontracting in construction (where the self-employment rate grew rapidly; see Figure 4), generating a growing pool of "self-employed" labour which shared many of the features of dependent waged employment (apart from the contractual security of employment).
+changing working and contractual patterns: The "contracting out" of service functions by large employers, the growth of franchising and other shifts in the contractual organisation of work further contributed self-employment to growth.
+A particular feature in the UK was the growth of "labouronly" subcontracting in construction (where the self-employment rate grew rapidly; see Figure 4), generating a growing pool of "self-employed" labour which shared many of the features of deemployment pendent waged (apart from the contractual security of employment).